ddeereAMCHS/000E-Exam-Template/README.md

 ## You get one submission attempt.
 I will only grade your earliest commit

+### No using notes, previous programs, Google, or your classmates

 - Create a program called `.java`
-- Prompt the user for
+- Complete the following tasks
+- Task 1

 ***Example Input:***\
 \